 Dance: Dancers should prepare one solo of their choosing from repertory or original choreography, not to exceed two minutes in length.
 The purpose of the solo is to show the dancer as a performer and should be chosen to show the candidate’s range and ability to connect with the piece.
 Dancers should wear solid colors (no prints).

-Drama: Actors should prepare one memorized monologue of their choosing, not to exceed 1.5 minutes in length.
-This monologue should come from a published play, a collection of poems, a book, or any piece of written text.
-The purpose of the monologue is to share with us something that the actor connects with and enjoys performing.
+Drama: Actors should prepare one memorized monologue of their choosing OR one musical theatre song, not to exceed 1.5 minutes in length.
+This monologue/song should come from a published play/musical.
+The purpose of the monologue/song is to share with us something that the actor connects with and enjoys performing.
 The text can be contemporary, classical, comedic, and/or dramatic.

 Instrumental Music: All instrumentalists will need to prepare a piece on their instrument of choice.
 These pieces should not be longer than 1.5 minutes in length.